-Children's Hospital was awarded hospital of the month by Solutions for Patient Safety (SPS) in 2015 and again in 2017.
+Children's Hospital was awarded hospital of the month by Solutions for Patient Safety (SPS) in January, 2021.

 SPS recognized Children's Hospital as one of the first five hospitals to achieve greater than the 90th percentile in our adherence to bundle processes on five out of five hospital-acquired conditions (HACS) since October 2014.
 The bundles that achieved this reliability goal include catheter-associated urinary tract infections (CAUTI), central line-associated urinary tract infections (CAUTI), central line-associated blood stream infections (CLABSI), surgical site infections (SSI) and hospital-acquired pressure ulcers (HAPU).

 SPS also named Children's Hospital in the top 10 percent of participating hospitals in outcomes on CAUTI, CLABSI, ventilator-associated pneumonia (VAP) and falls for October 2014 through 2015.